wp-plugins/tikipress-2010/readme.txt

 === TikiPress ===

-Contributors: GetShopped.org (need to add eventpress etc in here)
+Contributors: GetShopped.org, Paul Gibbs
-Tags: e-commerce, shop, cart, goldcart, buddypress, Tickets, event Manager
+Tags: e-commerce, shop, cart, goldcart, buddypress, Tickets, Event Manager
-Version: 1.0 - Beta
+Version: 0.1
 Tested up to: 3.0
-Requires at least: WP-e-commerce 3.7, The latest version of buddypress custom post types (version 0.1.2.1), EventPress Version 0.1.2.2
+Requires at least: WP-e-commerce 3.7.7, The latest version of buddypress custom post types (version 0.1.2.1), EventPress Version 0.1.2.2
-Stable tag: 3.7.6.7
+Stable tag: 1.0

 == Description ==

 This plugin allows you to create events, tickets as products, attendees everything you need to organize events.
 This version is in beta mode so please report any bugs or suggestions to the getshopped.org blog.

+Note: This plugin requires the latest versions of each of these other plugins to run: WP-e-Commerce, EventPress, BuddyPress, BuddyPress Custom post types.

 == Installation ==